y-ken/fluent-plugin-sentry/README.md

 Fluentd output plugin to send aggregated errors/exception events to Sentry which are a realtime event logging and aggregation platform.<br>

-If you have sent events to Sentry directory from front webpage without aggregation, you may got down response time and performance problem (e.g. PHP).<br>
+If you have sent events to Sentry directory from front webpage without aggregation, you may got down response time and performance problem especially in PHP.<br>
-To use Sentry and Fluentd together, it will got best perfomance because Fluentd acts messege queue for Sentry.
+To use Sentry and Fluentd together, it will got best performance because Fluentd acts messege queue for Sentry.

 * [Sentry Official web](https://getsentry.com/welcome/)
 * [Sentry Documents](http://sentry.readthedocs.org/en/latest/) [Screenshots](https://github.com/getsentry/sentry#screenshots)